alreich/abstract_algebra/docs/rings_and_fields.rst

-Recall the definition of a Field, given at the beginning of this User
+Recall the definition of a Field, given in the Definition section:
-Guide:

 **Field** – a Ring :math:`\langle S, +, \times \rangle`, where :math:`\langle S\setminus{\{0\}}, \times \rangle` is a commutative